LudoBermejo/dev.ludobermejo.es/_posts/2015-08-21-design-patterns.markdown

 cover:  "assets/instacode.png"
 ---

-This design pattern conforms the base of many other designs patterns.
-Usually it is the first pattern that people study because is one of the simplest.
+This design pattern conforms the base of many other ones.
+Usually it is the first pattern that people learn because is one of the simplest.

-So, `what is this pattern about`?
-Well, this plays with the `creation`, mostly of objects.
+So, `what this is all about`?
+Well, this pattern plays with the idea of `creation  process`, mostly of objects.
 You know, in Javascript there is a few ways to create things, like:

     var thisIsMyObject = new Object();
     var thisIsAnotherObject = {};
     var thisIsMyThirObject = Object.create(null); // I only saw this creation on tutorial pages.

-As you can see, this is possibly the most easy pattern we can learn.
 In the above example we just create an empty object, `without any properties`.

-Now, how can we add some props to a created object?
+Now, how can we add some props to this new object?
 Let's check some ways:

     var houseOfGameOfThrones = new Object(); // we create the object